Zither: Contemporary use

 Since the zither requires advanced technique to play anything more than simple tunes, the vast majority of the concert zithers sold never attained more than amateur or (mostly) ornamental use; the playing of Washington Phillips was a rare exception.

-As a result, manufacturers attempted to simplify the instrument with various keyboard devices attached to the melody strings (Marxophone, dolceola, celestaphone, tremoloa, etc.).
+As a result, manufacturers attempted to simplify the instrument with various keyboard devices attached to the melody strings (Marxophone, dolceola, celestaphone, tremoloa etc.).
 The invention of the autoharp, which uses bars with felt pads attached underneath placed across and above the strings, is probably the most successful adaptation.
 However, the absence of a fretboard makes the autoharp a closer relative of the chord zither than the concert zither.
 Presence of the concert zither in classical music remains sparse.

 Concert and Alpine zithers remain in use by a relatively small number of contemporary musicians from various global regions and musical genres, either out of interest in traditional musical styles for the instrument, or from a desire to seek new sounds for their music.
+One notable exception is the contemporary zither duo Liab und Schneid consisting of Tom Leoni and Elisabeth Lloyd, who tour and perform traditional Alpine music, classical music (including arrangements of chamber music by Mozart and Haydn), and original compositions.

 New variations on the concert zither have also been employed, including the electric zither—and recent instruments that share zither characteristics, such as the Chapman stick.

 While use of the concert zither itself has declined, zither music and technique continue to influence contemporary musicians.
 For example: Canadian musician Jeff Healey, featured in the film thriller Road House in 1989, used a zither technique to play electric guitar.
-Blind from the age of one, Healey began playing when he was three with the instrument flat on his lap, left hand above the fingerboard in the same manner as a zitherist.
-Although he used a Fender Stratocaster guitar throughout his career, the instrument was in effect being used as an electric zither.
+Blind from the age of one, Healey began playing when he was three with the instrument flat on his lap, left hand above the fingerboard in the same manner as a zitherist Although he used a Fender Stratocaster guitar throughout his career, the instrument was in effect being used as an electric zither.